enigmatry/entry-angular-building-blocks/libs/entry-components/toolbar/README.md

 # Entry Toolbar

-Container for the application header elements like menu items and titles.
-The elements are supplied to the toolbar component via content projection.
-Toolbar component is responsive, on smaller screens it switches to _mobile view_ with menu button icon.
+Toolbar component (`<entry-toolbar>`) is used as a header section in the applications.
+It offers built-in support for title or logo on the left side, while other elements, like menu items, must be provided via content projection.
+The component is responsive in a way that on smaller screens (mobile/tablet) switches to _the compact view_ containing menu icon button used to toggle content visibility.

 ## Imports